vivek-dodia/Deepseek-R1-8B-MikroTik-Distilled/readme.md

-## **the idea is to gather all the mikrotik related information on internet and train a distilled mini LLM for the most accurate and least compute footprint mikrotik AI assistant.**
+## **the idea is to gather all the mikrotik related information on internet + generate synthetic data from various state of the art LLM models and train a distilled mini LLM for the most accurate and least compute footprint mikrotik AI assistant.**

 **data sources**